 Q: What are some common applications of logarithms and natural logarithms?

 A: Logarithms are used in the Richter scale (earthquake intensity), decibel measurements (sound intensity), and computer science (algorithm analysis).
-Natural logarithms are used in finance (continuous compounding), physics (radioactive decay), and statistics (data transformation).
+Natural logarithms are used in finance (continuous compounding), physics (radioactive decay), and statistics (data transformation) And that's really what it comes down to..

 Q: How do I solve equations involving logarithms?